 Please click here to download a map of the Harriet Beecher Stowe Center grounds.

-Inspired by Harriet Beecher Stowe's passion for plants and nature, these overflowing, intimate cottage gardens showcase colorful wildflowers, high Victorian plants and a rich display of tulips.
+Inspired by Harriet Beecher Stowe's passion for plants and nature, overflowing intimate cottage gardens showcase colorful wildflowers, high Victorian plants and a rich display of tulips.

 Please click here to download a self-guided garden tour.